 At launch, the game will be available on PC, Mac, Linux and Nintendo Switch.
 Team Cherry has said they don’t have any word on other versions at the moment, but given that the first Hollow Knight eventually made its way to PS4 and Xbox One, expect Silksong to do the same.

 The game is currently not available for pre-order; however, Kickstarter backers of Hollow Knight will receive a free copy of Silksong when it eventually does release.

 Hollow Knight: Silksong Story

 Silksong isn’t just a clever insect-adjacent title that Team Cherry cooked up.
 It directly relates to the game’s new setting, a currently unknown kingdom where both silk and song rule.
 It’s here that Hornet’s journey begins after she manages to escape from capture.

-The game has Hornet attempting to reach the kingdom’s peak where a shining citadel rests.
-Along the way, she’ll encounter a plethora of new characters and over 150 new enemies throughout several diverse locales such as coral forests, mossy grottos, misty cities, and more.
-As the story progresses, more information about the haunted kingdom and Hornet’s purpose there will be revealed to the player.
+The game has Hornet attempting to reach the kingdom’s peak where a shining citadel awaits.
+Along the way, she’ll encounter a range of new characters and over 150 new enemies throughout several different locales such as coral forests, mossy grottos, misty cities and more.
+As the story progresses, more information about the haunted kingdom and Hornet’s purpose will be revealed to the player.

 The concept of ascending higher and higher to reach the citadel is an intentional inversion of Hollow Knight’s story, which was centered on delving deeper into the kingdom of Hallownest.
-Additionally, Hornet herself features a number of key differences that set her apart from the previous game’s protagonist.
+Additionally, Hornet herself features several key differences that set her apart from the previous game’s protagonist.